leoloso/gatowebsites/content/docs/guides/interact/changing-the-path-to-where-a-field-is-printed-in-the-response.md

 ---
 title: Changing the path to where a field is printed in the response
 # isPRO: true
-metaDesc: Is it possible to tell the GraphQL server to flatten the shape of the response?
+description: Is it possible to tell the GraphQL server to flatten the shape of the response?
 And, if so, how to do it?
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 1600
 ---